SolaceProducts/pubsubplus-aws-service-integration/README.md

 ## Design

 The overall design is to tightly couple the message brokers to the apiGateway for security reasons.
 The apiGateway is internal in nature and coupled to the message broker by subnet and security group.
-If you want to make access to this ApiGateway more open, you can deploy the below cloud formation template then manually open up and expand permissions or simply use this repo as insperation to create youe own AWS service interfaces.
+If you want to make access to this ApiGateway more open, you can deploy the below cloud formation template then manually open and expand permissions or simply use this repo as inspiration to create your own AWS service interfaces.

 ### High Level Data Flow